One of the best ways to lose your reader is to confuse them. They are left wondering, What the heck was that all about? What just happened?

 Another author I worked with wanted to incorporate information in their first-person narrative that they received from someone else.
 The source of this other information could express themselves beautifully, so my author was tempted to incorporate the words as-is, but they were different in tone from the author’s own work.
 This is also strange (from the reader’s perspective) and unnecessary (from the writer’s).

 One of the most famous examples of head-hopping in fiction is William Faulkner’s As I Lay Dying.
-Each character tells their story in the first person—in separate chapters that bear that person’s name (including in the Table of Contents).
+Each character tells their story in the first person, in separate chapters that bear that person’s name.
 We are always clear through whose eyes we witness events.
 However, you can be more subtle than this, if you want.

 Make sure your characters are distinct individuals.
 Nothing makes POV muddier than a 'group character'! #writingtip Share on XDifferent people have different ways of speaking, thinking, and acting.
-If your characters are all the same, we’re not really going to notice that you’re switching heads (and a lack of distinct characters is a whole other problem for your book).
+If your characters are all the same, we’re not really going to notice that you’re switching heads (and a lack of distinct characters is a whole other problem).

 The bottom line

 Head-hopping can work, though it requires finesse and attention to detail.
-However, you should always be switching perspectives for a good reason that serves your story.
-Arbitrary switches lose readers and muddle your story.
+However, you should always be switching perspectives for a good reason—one that elevates your story.
+Arbitrary switches lose readers and muddle the reading experience.
 Be clear on what POV you are using, whether you are switching, why, and when.

 == ==